Picture the glass half full rather than half empty and imagine a challenge to overcome in each difficulty.

 Replace the negative with the positive: With each difficulty encountered, find out how you can benefit from it.
 Did you miss your bus?

 This is the occasion for a good walk.
 You're bored?

-Enroll as a volunteer.
-It's very rewarding and you always come out of it growing.
+Enrol as a volunteer.
+It's very rewarding and you always come out of it cultivated.

 Having and maintaining a positive mindset is a daily challenge, but the more you practice it, the more natural it will feel.

 You can even spread your positivity around you to get fitter and feel better.